-The Internal Audit Plan has a three-year cycle, the results of which are reported quarterly to the Corporate Executive Committee, the Dexus Board Audit Committee and the ARCC.
+The Internal Audit Plan has a three-year cycle, the results of which are reported quarterly to the Group Management Committee, the Dexus Board Audit Committee and the ARCC.

-Economic, environmental and social sustainability risks
+Environmental and social risks

-The investee companies in which the Fund invests may have a material exposure to economic, environmental or social sustainability risks.
-Where these risks are known to the Fund, the Fund will take them into account in its decision whether or not to invest in the investee company.
-The Responsible Entity does not believe the Fund has any material exposure to economic, environmental and social sustainability risks.
+The assets in which the Fund invests may have a material exposure to environmental or social risks.
+Where these risks are known to the Fund, the Fund will take them into account in its decision whether or not to invest.
+The Responsible Entity does not believe the Fund has any material exposure to environmental and social risks